istio/istio.io/content/help/ops/misc/index.md

 ## Envoy won't connect to my HTTP/1.0 service

 Envoy requires HTTP/1.1 or HTTP/2 traffic for upstream services.
-For example, when using [NGINX](https://www.nginx.com/) for serving traffic behind Envoy, you will need to set the [proxy_http_version](https://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_http_version) directive in your NGINX config to be "1.1", since the NGINX default is 1.0
+For example, when using [NGINX](https://www.nginx.com/) for serving traffic behind Envoy, you will need to set the [proxy_http_version](https://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_http_version) directive in your NGINX configuration to be "1.1", since the NGINX default is 1.0

-Example config:
+Example configuration:

 {{< text plain >}}
 upstream http_backend {